 If you are submitting an NSF or PHS proposal that includes subawards, the form for sub-recipient disclosures will be made available to you by OSP during the proposal development process.

-Please direct questions about the FCOI requirements and forms to Sherry May at 970-351-1910.
+Please direct questions about the FCOI requirements and forms to Nicole Morse at (970) 351-1910.